 Consultation on amendments to the Higher Education Standards Framework (Threshold Standards) 2021

-The Higher Education Standards Panel (HESP) are inviting feedback on potential amendments to the Higher Education Standards Framework (Threshold Standards) 2021.
+The Higher Education Standards Panel (HESP) consulted on proposed amendments to the Higher Education Standards Framework (Threshold Standards) 2021.

 Date opened